Advent and Christmas in Rome

 January 1 – Solemnity of Mary, Mother of God

 Following the Papal Mass, the Holy Father also leads the Angelus and gives his Apostolic blessing in St. Peter’s Square at 12:00 noon.
+No tickets are required to attend the Angelus.

 January 6 – Solemnity of Epiphany

-January 8 – Feast of the Baptism of the Lord
+January 12 – Feast of the Baptism of the Lord

 The process for choosing the children who will have the privilege to be baptized by the Pope himself is supervised by the Office for the Liturgical Celebrations of the Supreme Pontiff, and is offered to children of couples married in the Church according to the Catholic rite.
-In order to be eligible, the child must be under one year-old.
+In order to be eligible, the child must be under one year old.
 Traditionally, they are the children of one of the Swiss Guards or of other lay officials of the Holy See and Roman Curia.
 Each child can be accompanied by four guests: the two parents and the godfather and the godmother; the rest of the family can follow the ceremony live through Vatican Media.